 - One-day trial: each participant could take the tablet home for a period of one day to independently use Jijenge to learn with family members.

 This household tablet rotation proved to be very effective due to its ability to reach other household members beyond the targeted participant.
-Farmers were able to experience Jijenge with their families, enabling an increased participation of women.
+Farmers were able to experience Jijenge with their families, enabling increased participation of women.
 The methodology also enabled different age groups to interact with the application and enjoy the edutainment experience.

 The following outcomes are especially key to advancing the financial inclusion of smallholder farmers moving forward: